Fantasma d'amore: Plot

 Nino, a married tax accountant, sees on a bus Anna, the woman he loved 20 years ago, now poor and ill.
 After he gives her money for her fare, she hops off and disappears.
 That night she calls him at his home to say she can repay him and he goes to the dingy address she gives, where he takes the money and she again disappears.
 Later it emerges that the concierge has been bloodily murdered.

 To the dismay of his wife, he becomes obsessed with Anna, seeing flashbacks of her when young and beautiful and trying to meet her again.
 After a doctor friend of his who knew her says she died three years ago, he is found dead at the hospital where he worked.
 She rings him to say he can visit her at a mansion in the country.
-To his joy, the young Anna welcomes him, but will not let him make love since she is now married to the owner, Count Zighi.
-Later, she rings to say they can make love in a boat on the river as they used to do.
+To his joy, the young Anna welcomes him, but will not let him have sex since she is now married to the owner, Count Zighi.
+Later, she rings to say they can have sex in a boat on the river as they used to do.
 When he stops the boat in a quiet place, she falls in and disappears under the water.

 Nino informs the police, who start searching, and his irate wife leaves him.
 Going to Count Zighi to explain, he is told by the angry count that Anna died three years ago.
 This is confirmed by the housekeeper, who takes him to the grave.
 Going back to the police, he apologizes for his story and says he was, in fact, with a prostitute.
 They say that a body has been found, but it is a man who was on the river bank.

 The film ends in the grounds of a nursing home, where a shapely nurse comes to bring Nino indoors.
 When we see her face, it is the young Anna.